TSX ticker symbol: BKX

 About BNK Petroleum Inc.

 BNK Petroleum Inc. is an international oil and gas exploration and production company focused on finding and exploiting large, predominately unconventional oil and gas resource plays.
-Through its subsidiaries, the Company owns and operates shale oil and gas properties in the United States.
-Additionally, the Company is utilizing its technical and operational expertise to identify and acquire additional unconventional projects.
-The Company's shares are traded on the Toronto Stock Exchange under the stock symbol BKX and on the OTCQX under the stock symbol BNKPF.
+Through various affiliates and subsidiaries, the Company owns and operates shale gas properties and concessions in the United States, Poland and Spain.
+Additionally the Company is utilizing its technical and operational expertise to identify and acquire additional unconventional projects.
+The Company's shares are traded on the Toronto Stock Exchange under the stock symbol BKX.